Wilderness Guide Level 1

 Wilderness Guide Level 1, CSWI program € 3390,-

-€ 300,- reduction if the IGA AI or PI Interpretive Hiking Guide course is done before (or after, only in Canada) at own expenses.
+€ 300,- discount if the IGA AI or PI Interpretive Hiking Guide course is done before (or after, only in Canada) at own expenses.

 If you live in Canada, I suggest contacting Raoul Kluivers at email@example.com (cc firstname.lastname@example.org) .
 Rates are different for Canadadians (due to several reasons, like car ownership and preparation in Canada instead of Europe)